-Voluntary Prepayments - You may make voluntary prepayments of your own tax liability as well as make pass-through withholding prepayments on behalf of your shareholders using Form IL-1120-ST-V. See Appendix B for more information.
+Voluntary Prepayments - You may make voluntary prepayments of your own tax liability as well as make pass-through withholding prepayments on behalf of your shareholders using Form IL-1120-ST-V, either electronically or by mail.
+See Appendix B more information.

 We encourage you to make your payments electronically using MyTax Illinois or Modernized E-File (MeF) systems, or you may use Form EFT-1, Authorization Agreement for Certain Electronic Payments, to set up an ACH credit or phone debit transaction.
 These options can be found on our website at tax.illinois.gov.
-If you make your payments using MyTax Illinois, MeF, or EFT, do not mail us your IL-1120-ST-V forms.
-You must use one of our electronic payment options if IDOR has notified you that you are required to make payments electronically.
+If you make your payments using MyTax Illinois, MeF, or EFT, do not mail us your Form(s) IL-1120-ST-V. You must use one of our electronic payment options if IDOR has notified you that you are required to make payments electronically.